 Reasons Why I Won't be Returning to Thailand:

-- I'll try to keep this ridiculous story short.
+I'll try to keep this ridiculous story short.
 Basically, this husband and wife tuk tuk drivers were trying to scam and overcharge us for a ride back to our hotel.
 We tried to negotiate the price but the wife went livid and started screaming at us in a crowded tourist spot.
 She got the cops involved which was bullshit because they're often bribed in these situations.
-I wasn't going to let her intimidate us so I argued back to her face until she finally agreed to give us a fair price.
+I argued back until she finally agreed to give us a fair price.